shamiul-anik/vue-jobs/backup/implementation_plan.md

 # Vue.js 3 + SQLite3 Sample Project Implementation Plan

-This plan outlines the creation of a full-stack job board application using Vue.js 3 with SQLite3 database integration, based on the existing testing-vue template.
+This plan outlines the creation of a full-stack job board application using Vue.js 3 with SQLite3 database integration, based on the existing vue-jobs template.

 ## Overview